risingBirdSong/asteroids/readme.md

 ## getting started

-I have parcel globally installed, if you do as well, then simply run npm install, then npm star. if not install parcel as well.
+I have parcel globally installed, if you do as well, then simply run npm install, then npm start. if not install parcel as well.
 It's a great bundler :)

 ## project